Vintage & Classic Street Meet, Clayton, 9/20-21

-Waterford's famous waterfront hosts the Waterford Tugboat Roundup that attracts 25,000 people to wood-bumpered, smoke-belching tugboat tours, music, boat rides and fireworks, the weekend after Labor Day.
+Waterford's famous waterfront hosts 25,000 people to wood-bumpered, smoke-belching tugboat tours, music, boat rides and fireworks.

-Admission is free to two days of exhibits in Congress Park.
+Admission is free.
 View works of 70 regional artists in two- and three-dimensional creations and functional art in a beautiful setting.

 One of the state's largest street festivals features visual arts, live music, poetry and kids' activities.
 Free admission makes this a must-party.